irinatu17/MyCookBook/README.md

 Delete recipe function allows only author of the recipe delete it.
 After user clicks the "delete" button in a Single Recipe Details page, the modal will be opened.
 It asks user to confirm that the recipe is wanted to be deleted.
 If so, clicking "delete" button, recipe will be removed from the database as well as from the user_recipes field of the recipe's author in users collection.
 There is also button "cancel" that is close the modal when it's clicked.
 #### Account Settings page
-Account Settings page contains username, randomly assigned user avatar and 3 buttons "Change username", "Change password" and "Delete account".
+Account Settings page contains username, randomly generated user avatar and 3 buttons "Change username", "Change password" and "Delete account".
 #### Change username
 The form displayed allows registered user to change the username.
 If checks if the new entered username is not exist in the database.
 After succsessfull submition, it redirect user to login page asking for logging in with a new username.
 #### Change password